From Massive Waves to Snake Bites: Lessons learned while out photographing.

 Yorke Peninsula (especially Innes National Park at the southern tip of the Peninsula) is a unique and interesting spot.
 Some friends we had visit us, described it as an “eerie place.”
 I guess I could agree, it has a certain quality that makes your heart trip over, and a feeling of sheer exhileration takes hold.

-Looking back….A huge winters storm
+Looking back….Photographing a huge winters storm

-Looking back….A huge winters storm
+Looking back….Photographing a huge winters storm

 Approaching storm Ethels beach